-Transnational nature is usually illicit wildlife trade, and therefore, cooperation at an international level is imperative.
-Enhancement of cooperation with adjoining countries and global agencies is needed to check cross-border trafficking by India.
-This entails better intelligence-sharing mechanisms, collaborative operations, and policy harmonization to ensure effective enforcement of wildlife protection laws across borders.
+The transnational nature of illicit wildlife trade makes cooperation at an international level imperative.
+Enhancing cooperation with neighbouring countries and global agencies is necessary to curb cross-border trafficking by India.
+This entails implementing better intelligence-sharing mechanisms, fostering collaborative operations, and harmonising policies to ensure the effective enforcement of wildlife protection laws across borders.

 6.5 Regulating Online Wildlife Trade

-The growth of online markets has facilitated illicit online buying and selling of wildlife products, which usually bypass traditional channels of trade.
+The growth of online markets has facilitated the illicit online buying and selling of wildlife products, which often bypass traditional trade channels.
 Policymakers need to collaborate with tech firms to monitor and manage online wildlife trade.
-Improved monitoring, reporting and punishing of online wildlife trafficking is essential in order to close this new loophole.
+Improved monitoring, reporting, and punishment of online wildlife trafficking are essential to close this new loophole.

-This study seeks to offer useful policy recommendations to policymakers, community-based tourism players and conservation stakeholders on how to build and improve on current conservation practices.
-By determining the socio-economic drivers of wildlife crime, the study seeks to aid in the formulation of better, locally-driven and sustainable approaches to wildlife protection.
+This study aims to provide policymakers, community-based tourism stakeholders, and conservation stakeholders with useful policy recommendations on how to enhance and build upon current conservation practices.
+By identifying the socioeconomic drivers of wildlife crime, the study aims to inform the development of more effective, locally informed, and sustainable approaches to wildlife protection.

 DISCLAIMER (ARTIFICIAL INTELLIGENCE)